 BYONICS: APRS, GPS, and transmitter modules, all-in-one trackers, and direction finding transmitters

 ARGENT DATA SYSTEMS; APRS, GPS, and transmitter modules

 DOPPLER DF INSTRUMENTS; Amateur Radio direction finding equipment

-COMMUNICATION SPECIALISTS; Amateur Radio and non-licensed direction finding equipment
+COMMUNICATION SPECIALISTS; Amateur Radio direction finding equipment

 MULTRONIX, Very full featured , non-licensed, GPS tracking system for high power rockets